Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Paths of Eclipses and Planets.md

 - Diagram of this:
 	- ![[total-solar-eclipse-com.png]]
 	- This is a total solar eclipse, where the moon is completely covering the sun
+## Why don't we have an Eclipse at every New and Full Moon?
+- Moon's orbit is tilted $5 \degree$ to ecliptic plane
 -